 Doug: Maybe we should invite him down his first night?

 Jane: No, no. Doug, the last thing you want is for your tenant to become your guest.
 Keep your distance.

 Jane: Well, don't.
 Don't.
 Leave him alone.
 Let's... let's give him a chance to get adjusted first.

-Doug: With the skins still on?
+Doug: [Doug pauses to look at the food] With the skins still on?
 The potatoes.